 The Company maintains a defined contribution plan under Section 401(k) of the Internal Revenue Code, the CACI \$MART Plan (the 401 (k) Plan).
 Employees can contribute up to 75 percent (subject to certain statutory limitations) of their total cash compensation.
 The Company provides matching contributions equal to 50 percent of the amount of salary deferral employees elect, up to 6 percent of each employee's total calendar year cash compensation, as defined.
 The Company may also make discretionary profit sharing contributions to the 401(k) Plan.
 Employee contributions vest immediately.
 Employer contributions vest in full after three years of employment.
-Total Company contributions to the 401(k) Plan for the years ended June 30, 2013, 2012, and 2011 were \$26.8 million, \$26.1 million, and \$21.6 million, respectively.
+Total 401(k) Plan Company contribution expense for the years ended June 30, 2014, 2013, and 2012 were \$21.9 million, \$26.8 million, and \$26.1 million, respectively.
 Effective January 1, 2013, the Company amended the 401(k) Plan to provide that as of July 1, 2013, 401(k) Plan participants must be employed on the last day of the Plan year to be eligible for matching contributions.